semanticdata/personal-site/src/blog/2025-12-09-when-gratitude-rings/index.md

 My brain immediately went to complaint mode.
 Of course someone was calling with another problem.
 That's how these days go, right?
 One thing goes wrong and suddenly everything piles on.
 I picked up the phone to call back, bracing for whatever issue was about to land on my desk.

-"I just wanted to call and thank you."
+> "I just wanted to call and thank you."

-Wait, what?
+That was *not* what I expected.

 ## The Small Gesture That Landed